pybind/pybind11/.github/CONTRIBUTING.md

 As of v2.6.2, pybind11 ships with a [`clang-format`][clang-format]
 configuration file at the top level of the repo (the filename is `.clang-format`).
-Currently, formatting is NOT applied automatically, but manually using `clang-format` for newly developed files is highly encouraged.
+Formatting is checked automatically as part of `pre-commit run`, but many source files were grandfathered in by adding `// clang-format off` at the top.
+Please consider `clang-format`ing these files before starting with major changes, ideally in a separate commit, or even a separate PR, to keep development changes separate from `clang-format` cleanup.

-To check if a file needs formatting:
+To quickly check if a certain file needs formatting:

 ```bash
 clang-format -style=file --dry-run some.cpp